Understanding The Different Types Of Hair Extensions

 Because synthetic hair is cheaper than real hair, it is usually of lesser quality and won’t last nearly as long as human hair even if properly taken care of.
 Endless Hair Extensions Malaysian hair should last 6 months-year, Brazilian hair should last over a year, Vietnamese hair should last 2-2.5 years, and Indian hair should last 2-2.5 years.
 To conclude, Remy human hair can be treated and styled just like your own natural hair and will look and feel the most natural while also blending in the best.

-So now that we understand the difference between real hair vs synthetic hair, we can talk about the different types of hair extension installation types.
+So now that we understand the difference between real hair vs synthetic hair, we can talk about the different types of hair extensions.

 1) Clip In Hair Extensions

-Clip In hair extensions is made from a strand of contoured pieces, attached at the base with either fabric or silicone.
+Of all the different types of hair extensions, Clip In hair extensions are the easiest to understand.
+They are made from a strand of contoured pieces and attached at the base with either fabric or silicone.
 Clips attached are attached to this base and come ready to use.
 At this point, it’s as easy as clipping in the pieces to your own natural hair and you’re done!
 Each clip snaps open and closes easily.
 See this video to see how simple it is!

 Clip In hair extensions is the least permanent style of extensions because you can quickly remove them and put them back on whenever you want.
 The great thing about Clip Ins as well is that unlike some other installation methods, there is no damage whatsoever to your scalp or hair because there aren’t any chemicals, heat, or pressure – they simply clip right onto your hair!
 You can also install Clip In extensions in a few minutes by yourself without the need for a hairdresser.